josephShokry/youthMeeting/README.md

 ---
 # Today Tasks
-- [x] add edit meeting api
-- [ ] add to the util list filtration methods that filter list of youths or list of meetings depending on the filterDTO
 - [ ] make the meeting dto check the date if the date is friday or any user specified day it's of otherwise throw exception
 - [ ] add the exceptions and error
 - [ ] add Unit test cases of the meeting repo, service, controller
 - [ ] modify the specifications for more optimized OOP
 - [ ] check if no login the back end panic
+- [ ] capture the time while adding the attendance and filter with it
-- [ ] add the tambola
+- [ ] make sure no repeated name or youth or anything in the lists like the attendance
-- [ ] in tambola you need to specify some criteria of the selected winners as gender.

 ----